GBert/openwrt-misc/sml-snmp-agent/README.md

 !["Cacti"](https://github.com/GBert/openwrt-misc/blob/master/sml-snmp-agent/pictures/cacti.png)

-My setup is working with a HAME A5 which is quite similar to https://wiki.openwrt.org/toh/unbranded/a5-v11 The A5-V11 seems to be the better choice as of today: it has 32MByte RAM instead of 16Mbyte
+My setup is working with a HAME A5 which is quite similar to https://wiki.openwrt.org/toh/unbranded/a5-v11 The A5-V11 (available for less than 7 Euro) seems to be the better choice as of today: it has 32MByte RAM instead of 16Mbyte
 ### Status

 - working, but needs to daemonize externally